Midway (music hall)

-Midway Music Hall is a state-of-the-art live music and entertainment venue located in South Edmonton, Canada.
-As one of Edmonton’s largest, most innovative and creatively interactive venues, it fills a much-needed void for an immersive cultural hub in the city.
-With 20,000 square-feet of space including a 32-foot stage and in-house production capabilities, the 1,450 person capacity venue delivers big energy in an intimate setting.
+Midway Music Hall is a live music and entertainment venue located in South Edmonton, Canada.
+As one of Edmonton’s largest venues, it serves as a cultural hub in the city.
+The venue has 20,000 square-feet of space including a 32-foot stage and in-house production capabilities.

 Background

 The music and entertainment venue has a capacity of 1,450 people and is expected to play up to 150 events per year, featuring general admission, VIP and seating options.
 Construction began in June 2019 and its opening night was September 20, 2019, when the venue officially opened to the public.